YMG/Java.URL.Indexer._plus_.keyword.searching/README.md

 ##[University Project]

-A simple hack of a servlet web app to index textual data from specific URLs in MySQL database and provide keyword searching on the indexed data (this project was part of university assignment)
+A quick hack of a servlet web app to index textual data from specific URLs in MySQL database and provide keyword searching on the indexed data (this project was part of university assignment)